karthic-23/Netflix-Home-Page-clone-Not-Dynamic-/README.md

 Netflix Homepage Clone

 This project is a clone of the Netflix homepage, built using HTML and CSS.
-It replicates the core design elements of the Netflix landing page, including the navigation bar, hero section, and content sections, with a focus on layout and responsiveness.
+It replicates the core design elements of the Netflix landing page, including the navigation bar,FAQ section, content sections, with a focus on layout and responsiveness.

 Features